granludo/safeaieducation/index.md

 ## Conclusion
 The integration of AI into education is inevitable and holds great potential.
 However, this integration must be guided by principles that prioritize the well-being, privacy, and educational success of students.
-The Safe AI in Education Manifesto is a commitment to these principles, ensuring that AI enhances the educational experience without compromising ethical standards or educational integrity.
+The Safe AI in Education Manifesto is a commitment to these principles, ensuring that instututions and educators introduce AI in education in a way that enhances the educational experience without compromising ethical standards or educational integrity.

 ## Signatories